KnutAM/cyclic_data/README.md

 ## Installation

+To clone (download) the repository using git

+`git clone git@github.com:KnutAM/cyclic_after_pdef_R260.git`

+Update the repository with `git pull` from inside the repository

 ### Using conda environment(recommended)

 For this to work, you need to have conda install (e.g. by downloading anaconda).
 In order to work with this library, you should then do the following steps in cmd/shell (replace `<my_env>` with the environment name you wish to use.)